 - What are your thoughts on the New Zealand cigarette ban?
 Do you agree with the concerns stated from lines 24-35? - Do you think a society like Singapore will benefit from a cigarette ban?
-Why or why not? - What other matters/areas would the state be justified in asserting its power to curtail individual freedom/behaviour?
+Why or why not? - How may governments strike a better balance between the need to protect public health and respecting individual choices, especially in lifestyle choices that seem to have limited impact on others? - What other matters/areas would the state be justified in asserting its power to curtail individual freedom/behaviour?
 Why do you say so?

-- 1. 'What an individual eats or drinks should not be the concern of the state.'
+- 'What an individual eats or drinks should not be the concern of the state.'
 What is your view?
 (Cambridge 2021) - 2.
 Consider the view that we do not take enough responsibility for our own well-being.
-(Cambridge 2018) - 3.
-'People, rather than the government, should be responsible for their own well-being.'
+(Cambridge 2018) - 'People, rather than the government, should be responsible for their own well-being.'
 Comment.
 (RI 2021 Y6 Timed Practice) - Should the state intervene in matters relating to one's body?
 (RI 2021 Y6 Prelim)